What’s the alternative?

 - Health hazard banding: Organizes hazard groups or groups of chemicals with similar toxicities.
 Hazard banding in combination with worker exposure information can be a useful tool for assessing risks if toxicity data are not available.

-- Occupational exposure banding: A method proposed by NIOSH for the evaluation of chemicals; the method classifies chemicals into five bands, each band representing a different level of hazard.
+- Occupational exposure banding: A method proposed for the evaluation of chemicals; the method classifies chemicals into five bands, each band representing a different level of hazard.

 - Control Banding: Use label hazard statements and safety data sheets as guidelines for chemical controls.